 2.Business Interruption Insurance.
 Your company may have this separate insurance coverage and not even know it.
 It is expensive, but in certain situations, it can really pay for itself.
 Contact your insurance broker or agent to see if you have, in fact, purchased business interruption insurance. if you have done so, make sure that you file a claim for coverage.
 Most business interruption insurance policies will, however, likely not cover pandemics or even epidemics.

 3. Payment to hourly employees as a result of a business closure must be done.
 Under federal law, an employer continues to be responsible to pay non-exempt employees for all hours actually worked and not for any time that those employees may have worked.

 4. Quickly developing remote and teleworking strategies outside of the workplace.
 Many of my clients have already done this or started doing this before the pandemic hit.
 The remote and teleworking policies must apply equally and fairly to all employees.
-Your company will also need to create a procedural mechanism by which employees can log in their hours actually worked.
+Your company will also need to create a procedure by which employees can enter actual hours worked.

 5. Massachusetts law must still apply for those employees terminated from the company such as the issuance of any final paychecks, compliance with payment for accrued or unused vacation time, and any COBRA notice to that employee relating to the continuation of health care coverage post-employment.

 6. If the employee has a written contract with the company then any termination of that employee must be carried out in accordance with that written contract.

 7. As an employer, make sure you continue to follow all applicable Massachusetts law and regulations as it relates to the treatment of your employees whether it be in the areas of discrimination or sexual harassment.

 8. Although not required, for those employees who are terminated and now unemployed your business should let each employee know that as of March 16, 2020, emergency legislation was passed waiving the one week waiting period for any person making a claim for unemployment insurance.